 We're looking for a place to rent...

-Maine is a small state, and it’s rare to find a sports league.
+Maine is a small state, and it’s rare to find a homeschool sports league.
 Many homeschoolers join up with either the public school or private schools.
-Here is a page on our website that talks more about this law.
+Here is a page on our website that talks more about the law that allows for this.